sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/2 - Abort Abort (AHITxUT)/Chapters/2 - Golden Flowers/2 - Golden Flowers.md

 "oh, dang, i'm not? i always thought i was rather *stationary*."

 "DO NOT TARNISH THIS MORNING WITH YOUR PUNS, BROTHER, HOWEVER TRUE THIS ONE IS.
-SINCE YOU ARE HERE, YOU MAY AS WELL SHARE IN THIS BREAKFAST I'VE MADE."
+THAT SAID, SINCE YOU ARE HERE, YOU MAY AS WELL SHARE IN THIS BREAKFAST I'VE MADE."

 "you're so cool, bro."